tsgates/arch-wiki-markdown/wiki/Syslinux.md

 4. Reboot.

-Fsck fails on root partition
+> Fsck fails on root partition

-In the case of a badly corrupted root partition (in which the journal is damaged), run the following commands in the syslinux emergency shell :
+In the case of a badly corrupted root partition (in which the journal is damaged), in the ramfs emergency shell, mount the root file system:

-    # mount /dev/<root partition> /new_root;  ## mount the root partition
+    # mount /dev/root partition /new_root

-    # cp /new_root/sbin/tune2fs /sbin/;  ## grab the tune2fs binary from the root partition (it is not included in syslinux)
+And grab the tune2fs binary from the root partition (it is not included in Syslinux):

+    # cp /new_root/sbin/tune2fs /sbin/

 Follow the instructions at ext2fs: no external journal to create a new journal for the root partition.